To find out if the phenobarbital level in the blood is at an appropriate level for an individual patient

 A blood sample taken from a vein in your arm

 Your doctor will monitor your response to phenobarbital to make sure that you have the desired level of the drug in your bloodstream and to find out what is the best dose for you.
 Monitoring the level also helps assure your doctor that the level of the drug circulating in your bloodstream is not toxic.
 Your doctor might request a phenobarbital level when you begin taking the drug, and any time while on the drug, to find out if the dose is right for you.
 Your doctor might also decide to request a test if you begin taking another medicine because several common drugs can affect how your body responds to phenobarbital.
-The following drugs can have effects with phenobarbital:
+The following drugs can interact with phenobarbital:

 - oral blood-thinning medications like warfarin